 BID Levy Bills are issued directly by a local authority rates department – not the BID.
 If you have questions about payment, or technical questions about the levy, then you can contact the business rates team at Haringey Council, who are collecting the levy on the BID’s behalf, directly on 020 8489 1700 or by emailing email@example.com

 No. The Business Improvement District is a separate non-profit Limited Company governed by a Board and Management group.
 The BID does however work closely with members of the Council to support the objectives of the BID and to raise issues as they arise from those we represent within Wood Green.

-Yes, our office is located at Wood Green Works which is just a few minutes away from Wood Green Underground Station.
+Yes, our office is located at Kingfisher Place which is cultural area of Wood Green which is about a 10 minute walk from the Underground Station.
 The BID has an open door policy for all those it represents however we do ask that you contact us first to book an appointment and to check that someone will be there.
-For further information on our contact details, please click here.
+For further information on our contact details, please click here

 The steering Groups and BID Governance Board meet around every Six weeks throughout the year as a minimum.